ArduPilot/ardupilot_wiki/common/source/docs/common-escs-and-motors.rst

 .. image:: ../../../images/motors-and-escs-topimage.png

-ArduPilot supports a wide variety of ESCs and motors.
+ArduPilot supports a wide variety of ESCs, motors, and Electronic Fuel systems.
 The pages below provide setup instructions for the most popular types

 Motors
 ======